insected/bobbae_gcp-wiki/Containers.md

 The container runtime is the software that is responsible for running containers.

-Kubernetes supports several container runtimes: Docker, [containerd](https://containerd.io/), [CRI-O](https://cri-o.io), and any implementation of the Kubernetes CRI (Container Runtime Interface).
+[Kubernetes](https://github.com/bobbae/gcp/wiki/Kubernetes-Engine-and-Containers) supports several container runtimes: Docker, [containerd](https://containerd.io/), [CRI-O](https://cri-o.io), and any implementation of the Kubernetes CRI (Container Runtime Interface).

+The container runtime is the software that is responsible for running containers.
+Kubernetes supports several container runtimes: Docker, containerd, CRI-O, and any implementation of the Kubernetes CRI (Container Runtime Interface).

 ## Containers vs. VMs